-Phase 2: Testing sleep deprivation effects on neurocognition and clinical Symptoms
+Phase 2: Testing the effects of sleep deprivation on neurocognition and clinical symptoms

 Working hypothesis: It is unknown whether sleep disturbance precedes clinical symptoms, results from these symptoms, or whether more complex interactions exist.
 We aim to test whether experimentally modifying participants’ sleep can affect disorder-relevant neurocognitive processes and clinical symptoms.
-We hypothesize that a) a night of sleep deprivation will enhance neurocognitive differences between HD, OCD and HC; b) these neurocognitive differences would predict clinical symptoms during the following day; These results would lead to follow up studies examining which sleep stages or electrophysiological activity during sleep is driving these changes.
+We hypothesize that a) a night of sleep deprivation will enhance neurocognitive differences between the HD, OCD, and HC groups; and b) these neurocognitive differences will predict clinical symptoms during the following day.
+These results will inform follow-up studies examining which sleep stage or electrophysiological activity during sleep is driving these changes.

-Participants: Same as Phase 1 (Fig. 3).
+Participants: The same as in phase 1 (Fig. 3).

-Procedure: After completing phase 1 (Fig. 3) participants will return to the sleep center during the afternoon to perform the same neurocognitive tests and brief clinical assessments as in phase 1.
-Then they will spend 24 hours awake in the sleep center, while engaging in recreational activities of their choice.
-They will complete the same neurocognitive measures upon in the following morning and evening.
-Participants will refrain from napping until final assessments.
+Procedure: After completing phase 1 (Fig. 3), the participants will return to the sleep center during the afternoon to perform the same neurocognitive tests and brief clinical assessments as in phase 1.
+They will then spend 24 hours awake in the sleep center, while engaging in recreational activities of their choice.
+They will complete the same neurocognitive measures the following morning and evening.
+Participants will refrain from napping until the final assessments are performed.

 Methods: See phase 1.